ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Mostly cloudy.
+         <h3>This Afternoon</h3>Partly sunny.
 High near 84, with temperatures falling to around 81 in the afternoon.
-South wind around 12 mph, with gusts
+South wind around 10 mph, with gusts
          as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely between 8pm and 1am, then showers and thunderstorms likely between 1am and 4am, then a chance
-         of showers and thunderstorms.
+         <h3>Tonight</h3>A chance of showers and thunderstorms after 8pm.
 Mostly cloudy.
-Low around 66, with temperatures rising to around 69 overnight.
+Low around 66, with temperatures rising to around 70 overnight.
          West southwest wind 3 to 8 mph.
-Chance of precipitation is 60%.<br></div>
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely between 7am and 1pm.
-Mostly cloudy,
+         <h3>Sunday</h3>A chance of showers and thunderstorms before 3pm.
+Mostly cloudy.
+High near 78, with temperatures falling to around 76 in the
-         with a high near 77.
+         afternoon.
 North wind 5 to 9 mph.
-Chance of precipitation is 70%.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>Partly cloudy, with a low around 57.
-North northwest wind 2 to 7 mph.<br></div>
+         <h3>Sunday Night</h3>Mostly clear, with a low around 57.
+Northwest wind 3 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">